-All participants in the 2017 Defender Trial School must do four things to prepare for the program:
+All participants in the 2021 Defender Trial School must do four things to prepare for the program:

 - 1. Choose one of your own pending cases and thoroughly familiarize yourself with the facts of that case.
 This case will form the basis for the work you will be doing in all the small group workshop sessions.
 Here is the type of case to bring: - The case must be an open, pending criminal case at the trial level.
 You also may bring an open, pending juvenile delinquency case at the trial level (but not an abuse, neglect, dependency, or termination of parental rights case).
 The case must be an appointed case.
 It must not be an appeal to the appellate division, a post-conviction case, a case you have already tried (unless it's a case you are appealing for a trial de novo), a case that was pled out, a case that has been dismissed, or a case awaiting sentence.
 It should not be another attorney's case unless you are second chair and are actively involved in preparing the case, as you will not know the facts as well as you will in one of your own cases. - You should have already interviewed your client and done enough investigation to be familiar with the basic facts and witnesses of the case.
 You also should review any discovery or other information you have received from the State. - The case may be either a felony or a misdemeanor.
 If you bring a misdemeanor case for which there is no right to statutory discovery, or a felony case for which you have not yet received discovery materials, you will need to do additional investigation so that you will know the State's version of the facts.
 The workshops will be much more meaningful if you are familiar with the State's evidence as well as your client's side of the case. - You do not have to prepare any parts of your trial performance in advance.
 For example, you do not have to arrive at the program prepared to do an opening or closing.
-All you need to do in advance is know the facts of your case and be prepared to discuss them in detail. - If you have questions, please feel free to contact Professor John Rubin (919.962.2498 or rubin@sog.unc.edu). - 2.
-Using the attached Case Summary Form, please write a one-page summary of the facts of your case (not the law) and bring 10 copies of it with you to the program. - 3.
+All you need to do in advance is know the facts of your case and be prepared to discuss them in detail. - If you have questions, please feel free to contact Bob Burke at oldhoopster@hotmail.com.
+Bob is working with the School of Government and IDS in planning this year's online Trial School. - 2.
+Using the attached Case Summary Form, please write a one-page summary of the facts of your case (not the law), upload a copy HERE or email a copy to Kate Jennings at jennings@sog.unc.edu by noon July 7, 2021, and save a copy of it for yourself to use at the program. - 3.
 Please bring the following with you to the program: (a) the indictment or other charging instrument in your case; (b) any police reports; (c) any other discovery or Brady material you have received; and (d) any witness or client statements.
 (All participants will sign